kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/custom-operator/dynamic-fluentbit-config.md

 An alternative for `kubebuilder` is the [`Operator-SDK`](https://github.com/operator-framework/operator-sdk) from `Red Hat`. `Operator-SDK` has similar features to the `kubebuilder`, with some additions like the integration of [`operatorhub`](https://operatorhub.io/).
 We decided against it because such features aren't needed for our purpose, and because it isn't an upstream project of Kubernetes.

 To have a simple API, one `CRD` for Fluent Bit configuration is created.
 This CRD has a field which holds the status of the CR, called `Status`, as well as a struct of the type `LoggingConfigurationSpec`, called `Spec`, holding a list of configuration sections, called `Sections`.
-Each `Section` has a `configuration` attribute that holds a raw Fluent Bit configuration section.
+Each `Section` has a `content` attribute that holds a raw Fluent Bit configuration section.
 A `Section` can have optional `Files` and an `Environment`. `Files` will be mounted into the Fluent Bit pods and can be referenced in configurations.
 For instance in Lua filters.
 The environment is a list of Kubernetes secret references.

 Using this structure supports the full Fluent Bit syntax without needing to maintain new features of various plugins.
 Furthermore, the users get a clear overview of their sequence of applied filters and outputs.
 Using the Kyma documentation, we could also lead the users to think more in a way of pipelines, in such that they create one CR for each Fluent Bit pipeline.